Latest Stories

 Because new and exciting places, people and things can mean next-level meltdowns.

 It’s a fact that the holidays will generate big feelings.
-There’s so much newness: people, places, things, and excitement: friends, presents, santa!!!
-The first step to parenting little children through this time is to accept that tantrums will happen, and not let it get to you or cause you to lose it.
+There’s so much newness: people, places, things, and excitement: friends, presents, Santa!!!
+The first step to parenting little children through this time is to accept that tantrums and disregulated behaviour will happen, and not let it get to you or cause you to lose it.
 They are trying their best, and honestly, who hasn’t gotten a little worked up over a big event?
 Nothing to wear, running late, food didn’t come out right, someone’s gift didn’t make the drive.
 We’ve all been there.
 With acceptance out of the way, there are, ofcourse, a few things we can do to set our little ones (and ourselves) up for success when the big feelings come this holiday season.

 1. Prep ‘em